azazellochg/em_health/docs/cli.rst

 ^^^^^^^^^^^

 Import health monitor data from XML file.
 Compressed files (\*.xml.gz) are also supported.
-Optional `no-copy` argument is useful for small regular imports (e.g. automatic import every 30 min).
+Optional `skip-duplicates` argument is useful for small overlapping imports(e.g. automatic import of the last 1h of data every 30 min).
 If you are importing a large dataset, do not use this option as it will slow down the process significantly.

 Syntax